ajkim0418/Java-Selenium-TestNG-Framework/README.md

   <summary>Click to view instructions</summary>

 1. Download Maven (tar.gz for mac) from [here](https://maven.apache.org/download.cgi)
-2. Move the downloaded apache-maven-3.6.3 folder to User directory
+2. Move the downloaded apache-maven-3.6.3 folder to your Home directory (This is the folder with your username)

 In terminal: